Alextopher/autoperm/README.md

 # autoperm

 autoperm is a tool for generating programs that apply [stack effect diagrams](https://en.wikipedia.org/wiki/Stack-oriented_programming#Stack_effect_diagrams).
 The produced result has the fewest number of `MOV`\* instructions.
-The algorithm has it's foundations in [Tarjan's Strongly Connected Components](https://en.wikipedia.org/wiki/Tarjan%27s_strongly_connected_components_algorithm).
+The algorithm has its foundations in [Tarjan's Strongly Connected Components](https://en.wikipedia.org/wiki/Tarjan%27s_strongly_connected_components_algorithm).

 The library is backend agnostic.
 A [brainfuck](https://en.wikipedia.org/wiki/Brainfuck) backend is provided.
 Installing the crate as a binary gives access to the `autoperm` command which uses this brainfuck backend.